Kumari – The Living Goddess Of Nepal

 • Very black hair and eyes

-The girl who passes all these showing courage amidst the dancing and sacrificed animal heads is selected then as the next Kumari, the reincarnation of Goddess Taleju.
-She is then taken for the necessary ritual that involves cleansing her past life and welcoming new and isolated life of Kumari, the living Goddess.
+The girl who passes all these showing courage in the middle of the dancing and sacrificed animal heads is selected then as the next Kumari, the reincarnation of Goddess Taleju.
+She is then taken for the necessary ritual that involves cleansing her past life and welcoming the new and isolated life of Kumari, the living Goddess.
 Although today, most Kumari get to see their families and the family members can live with them.

 The Kumari House: Life of the Royal Kumari